Canon T5i vs Panasonic ZS80

 It is notable that the T5i has a hotshoe, while the ZS80 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The ZS80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5i and ZS80 can be found, respectively, in the Canon T5i Manual (free pdf) or the online Panasonic ZS80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T5i and the Panasonic ZS80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.